nishanb/Namma-Bot/README.md

 # Cabbie Ride-hailing-bot
-namma yatri whatsapp ride assist - the smarter way to book a ride
+Namma yatri whatsapp ride assist - the smarter way to book a ride